 Thursday, September 24, 2009

-Yet Rolli Cacchioni has not protested the wrongful dismissal of Custodian Fisher without warning one day before Fisher according to SD23 would have reached regular employee status with benefits...one day before.. to cheat Fisher out of a pension and health benefits after 2 years of employment.
-Cacchioni is nothing but a big hypocrite setting a very poor example for young students.
+Yet Cacchioni has not protested the wrongful dismissal of Custodian Fisher without warning late on a Friday afternoon before Fisher according to SD#23 would have reached regular employee status with benefits...one day before.. to cheat Fisher out of wages, a pension and health benefits after 2 years of employment and working 196 days of probation when only 65 days were required.
+Cacchioni appears to be nothing but a big hypocrite using two sets of rules and setting a very poor example for young students.

 Saturday, May 16, 2009